 - Record a “librarian’s podcast” that includes instructions to readers for programming.

-- Introduce programming outside the library (on windows are bulletin boards).
+- Introduce programming outside the library (on windows or bulletin boards).

-- Encourage use of e-books for electronic lending.
+- Encourage the use of e-books for electronic lending.

 Remember that high-quality passive programs can be achieved with minimal effort and finances.